Hydrodynamic Limit For An Active Exclusion Process

 The previous rates indicate that the motion of each particle is biased in a direction given by its angle.
 The motion follows an exclusion rule, which means that if the target site is already occupied, the jump is canceled.
 Note that in order to see the symmetric and asymmetric contributions in the diffusive scaling limit, we must indeed choose an asymmetry scaling as $1/N$.
 Furthermore, in order for the system to exhibit a macroscopic behavior in the limit $N\to \infty$, we need to accelerate the whole exclusion process by $N^2$, as discussed further later on.

-The second part of the dynamic is the angle update process, which will be from now on referred to as the \emph{Glauber part of the dynamic}.
+The second part of the dynamic is the angle update process, which will be from now on referred to as the \emph{Glauber part of the dynamic{s}}.
 A wide variety of choices is available among discontinuous angle dynamics (jump process) and continuous angle dynamics (diffusion).
 We choose here a Glauber jump process with inverse temperature $\beta\geq0$ described more precisely below.

 The generator of the complete Markov process is given by where is the generator for the displacement process (which two parts are defined below) and $\genis$ is the generator of the Glauber dynamics.
-The process can therefore be decomposed into three distinct parts, with different scalings in $N$, namely the symmetric part of the motion, with generator $N^2\gene$, the asymmetric contribution to the displacement generator $N\genwa$ with parameter $\lambda\geq0$, and finally the angle-alignment with generator $\genis$ and inverse temperature $\beta\geq 0$, which are defined for any function $f:\statespace\to \R$, by Note that $\genwa$ alone is not a Markov generator due to the negative jump rates, but considering the complete displacement generator $\genas+N^{-1}\genwa$ solves this issue for any $N$ large enough.
+The process can therefore be decomposed into three distinct parts, with different scalings in $N$, namely the symmetric part of the motion, with generator $N^2\gene$, the asymmetric contribution to the displacement generator $N\genwa$ with parameter $\lambda\geq0$, and finally the angle-alignment with generator $\genis$ and inverse temperature $\beta\geq 0$, which are defined for any {cylinder (and therefore $C^1$ in the angular variables, cf. Definition \ref{def:conf})} function $f:\statespace\to \R$, by Note that $\genwa$ alone is not a Markov generator due to the negative jump rates, but considering the complete displacement generator $\genas+N^{-1}\genwa$ solves this issue for any $N$ large enough.
 In the expressions above, we denoted $\confhat^{x,x+z}$ the configuration where the occupation variables $\confhat_x$ and $\confhat_{x+z}$ at sites $x$ and $x+z$ have been exchanged in $\confhat$ {$\confhat^{x,y}$ \dotfill $\confhat$ after inversion of $\confhat^{x}$ and $\confhat^{y} $}

 and $\confhat^{x,\theta}$ the configuration where the angle $\theta_x$ in $\confhat$ has been updated to $\theta$ {$\confhat^{x,\theta}$ \dotfill $\confhat$ after setting $\theta_x=\theta$}